vtwoptwo/coinmarketcap/ReadMe.md

 * This way I can either choose to run the process with a cron job every minute by running the get_data.py file,  or create a website with a frontend which runs the api calls at the press of a button.

+* Limitations:
+*
-* Limitations: The api call should only  be called every 60 seconds, as that is when the data renews at the endpoint.
+*     The api call should only  be called every 60 seconds, as that is when the data renews at the endpoint.
+*     I have never used MongoDB before this project.
+I recommend for people who want to try this, to read up on MongoDB and do some open source intro-exercises in order to understand some basic concepts.
+*     Flask is not optimal for enterprise grade deployments: Django would be more suitable.
+*     Frontend is not ideal.